Material Palette: Extraction of Materials from a Single Image

 Click on the decomposition maps to enlarge them!

-Our texture dataset: \(\mathsf{texSD}\)
+Our texture dataset: \(\mathsf{TexSD}\)

 We generate a high-resolution texture dataset by prompting a pre-trained Stable Diffusion model.
-More details can be found in our preprint.
+You can find the 10,000 generated samples on Hugging Face Datasets.

 Acknowledgements

-This research project was funded by the French Agence Nationale de la Recherche (ANR) as part of project SIGHT (ANR-20-CE23-0016).
-It was performed using HPC resources from GENCI-IDRIS (Grant 2023-AD011014389).
+This research project was mainly funded by the French Agence Nationale de la Recherche (ANR) as part of project SIGHT (ANR-20-CE23-0016).
+Results were obtained using HPC resources from GENCI-IDRIS (Grant 2023-AD011014389).
+Fabio Pizzati was partially funded by KAUST (Grant DFR07910).

 Consider citing us!